projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 P/C-state driver relies on some P/C-state-related ACPI data in the guest ACPI table.

-SOS could run ACPI driver with no problem because it can access native the ACPI table.
-For UOS though, we need to prepare the corresponding ACPI data for Device Model to build virtual ACPI table.
+Service VM could run ACPI driver with no problem because it can access native the ACPI table.
+For User VM though, we need to prepare the corresponding ACPI data for Device Model to build virtual ACPI table.

 The Px/Cx data includes four